 How long we retain your personal information

-We will keep your personal information for as long as you are a member of the Transport Credit Union.
-After the cessation of membership we will retain information for a period of time in order to:
+We will keep your personal information for as long as you are a member of The Transport Credit Union.
+After the cessation of membership we will retain information for a maximum period of ten years in order to:

 • To respond to any questions or complaints.

 • To show that we treated you fairly.

 • To maintain records according to rules that apply to us.

 There may be data that we cannot delete for legal, regulatory or technical reasons.
 In these cases, will make sure that your privacy is protected and only use the data for those purposes.

 We will not retain your personal information for longer than is necessary.
 For further information please contact us at: 0141 221 7474

 Certain information is defined as ‘sensitive’ (racial or ethnic origin, political opinions, religious beliefs, trade union membership, physical or mental health, sexual life, criminal proceedings and offences).

 We do not ask for this information, but as a member there may be times when you provide sensitive information or we are made aware of this information.
 If so, it will be dealt with absolute respect and security.
 We do not to use or share this type of information and will completely remove from our records at the first opportunity.